BAM-PFA/drupal-documentation/_posts/blocks/2015-04-20-walkthrough.markdown

 locations: Exhibition/Film Series
 ---

-The "Walkthrough Block displays on exhibition pages that have a video walthrough created.
+The "Walkthrough" Block displays on exhibition pages that have a video walthrough created.

 Need to determine where video is hosted, and whether playback happens in the block, opens in a modal, or links offsite (for youtube).